 Following the legislation, annual allocation to the legal reserve should amount to at least 5% of the net profit until the reserve makes up 10% of the share capital.
-According to law, the reserve can be used only to cover the retained losses.
+The reserve can be used only to cover the retained losses.